-Enterprise Resource Planning (ERP) is an integrated software that simplifies day-to-day operations for businesses.
+Enterprise Resource Planning (ERP) is an integrated digital transformation software that simplifies day-to-day operations for businesses.
 These operations can include accounting, project management, risk management, supply chain operations, and more.

-What does Digital Transformation Mean to Your Business?
+What do ERP And Digital Transformation Mean to Your Business?

-As demonstrated above, ERP can prove to be a valuable step in your digital transformation.
-It can serve as a foundational element that you build future systems upon.
-It is important to understand the systems your business needs to adopt, in order to digitally transform and ultimately scale your business and turn your business into a success.
+As demonstrated above, ERP implementation is a valuable step in your digital transformation.
+It serves as a foundational element that you build future systems upon.
+It is equally important to understand the systems your business needs to adopt to digitally transform.
+This way you can ultimately scale your business and turn it into a success.

-This article covers why an ERP system is a crucial part of digital transformation, and how to align ERP implementation with digital transformation strategy.
+This article covers why an ERP system crucial, and how to align ERP implementation with digital transformation strategy.

 Digital Transformation Needs an ERP System

 As ERP systems are designed to simplify daily tasks and make them more efficient, they provide countless benefits.
-Here are some of the reasons why adopting an ERP system is a good choice if you plan to move toward digital transformation:
+Here are some reasons why adopting an ERP system is a good choice if you are planning digital transformation:

-As companies increasingly adopt digital systems and more of their data ends up in internet-hosted applications and servers – data protection becomes an indispensable step in the journey towards digital transformation.
-Furthermore, there are legislations across the world that mandate companies that have access to sensitive data – such as healthcare companies, to take steps to protect private customer information.
+Companies are increasingly adopting digital systems and more of their data ends up in internet-hosted applications and servers.
+Data protection has become an indispensable step in the journey towards digital transformation.
+Furthermore, there are legislations that mandate companies with sensitive data – such as healthcare companies, to protect private customer information.

 ERP solutions have built-in systems that provide added security and protect sensitive data from unauthorized access.
 With standardized security practices, risk management, and attack prevention, cybersecurity threats are efficiently reduced with ERP implementation.

 Globalization in a business context refers to international integration.
-ERP is crucial for enterprises that aim to go beyond their local audience and compete in the global marketplace.
-This is because with ERP integrated systems such as Warehouse Management Software (WMS), which is a supply management application – businesses develop a competitive edge.
+ERP is a crucial digital transformation tool for companies aiming to go beyond their local audience and compete in global marketplace.
+Businesses develop a competitive edge with ERP integrated systems such as Warehouse Management Software (WMS).

-Nonetheless, it is also vital to choose ERP systems that combat the challenges that stand in the way of globalization – such as currency exchange, translation, multi-company transfer of inventory, and more.
+Nonetheless, it is also vital to choose ERP systems that combat the challenges that stand in the way of globalization.
+Such problems may include currency exchange, translation, multi-company transfer of inventory, and more.

-ERPs track and collect vital information, which can be used to solve numerous problems and provide better experience to customers.
-ERP combines with analytical tools to enable businesses to develop models that solve problems such as how to deliver goods on time, how to properly schedule staff to prevent paying overtime, and how to operate efficiently without too little or excessive inventory.
+ERPs track and collect vital information, which you can use to solve numerous problems and provide better experience to customers.
+ERP combines with analytical tools to enable businesses develop models that solve problems.
+This includes how to deliver goods on time, schedule staff to prevent paying overtime, and operate efficiently with sufficient inventory.